DrC0okie/scanalyze/docs/project_management/functional_requirement_specifications.md

 #### 4.2.1 Technologies

-FR6.1: The web server shall be deployed on AWS Elastic Beanstalk, using S3 and EC2 instances as infrastructure
+FR6.1: The web server shall be deployed on AWS Elastic Beanstalk, using S3 and EC2 instances as infrastructure.

-FR6.2: The webserver must be developed using Node.js and Express
+FR6.2: The webserver must be developed using Node.js and Express.

 #### 4.2.2 Data Processing